exiang/open_hub_wiki/API-for-Developers.md

 ## Security
 ### Use API AUTH
-You may enable API AUTH in `protected/.env` file to apply username and password for every API call available in WAPI.
-It used [HTTP Basic Auth](https://en.wikipedia.org/wiki/Basic_access_authentication) and thus should be use along with HTTPS.
+Enable this to protect all your API call in WAPI with [HTTP Basic Auth](https://en.wikipedia.org/wiki/Basic_access_authentication).

 > Basic auth features no encryption or obfuscation beyond a base64 transport encoding.
 Usage of SSL is advised in order to ensure the confidentiality of login credentials.